Twins salvage split with Royals

 Royals starter Jason Hammel (4-7), who was undefeated in five June starts, gave up seven runs (one unearned), nine hits, two walks and a wild pitch in 5 1/3 innings.

+Twins right-hander Felix Jorge, who was making his major league debut after going 8-1 with a 3.26 ERA with Double-A Chattanooga, gave up three runs, seven hits and a walk in five innings plus one batter.
+He acknowledged he was nervous.

+"I just concentrate on just me and the catcher," Jorge said.
+"I didn't try to look around.
+There were a lot of people.
+I just tried to concentrate on looking at the catcher and throwing what he wanted and just me and him."

-The Royals tightened it with a three-run sixth that included a two-run Jorge Solar homer off Buddy Boshers.
+The Royals tightened it with a three-run sixth that included a two-run Jorge Soler homer off Buddy Boshers.
 Escobar's two-out double scored Moss with the final run of the inning.

 A Whit Merrifield error, a walk and two hits gifted the Twins with three runs in the ninth.